-Applicants must complete Form I-765, Application for Employment Authorization and request an I-20 with Economic Hardship recommendation.
+Applicants must complete the Form I-765, Application for Employment Authorization and request an I-20 with Economic Hardship recommendation from OIP.
 The standard processing time for Form I-765 is 90 - 120 days or longer.
 There is also a filling fee.

 These unforeseen and severe circumstances may include: